The Great Subaru Intercooler Test

 Stock TMIC vs PERRIN FMIC at 20psi

 This is where we see what an intercooler is good for!
-We did both 17 and 20psi of peak boost, but 20psi is what the IC was made for!
-The stock TMIC and PERRIN TMIC work great for certain situations.
-But neither cool the charge air as good as an intercooler "could".
+We did both 17psi and 20psi of peak boost, but 20psi is what the intercooler was made for!
+The stock TMIC and PERRIN TMIC work great for certain situations, but neither cool the charged air as well as an intercooler "could."
 This is where a front mounted intercooler comes into play.
 Having the intercooler on the front of the car is the most obvious place to put an intercooler.
 So why didn't Subaru put it there?
 Lots of reasons (not that I agree with all of them), packaging, installation, costs, responsiveness, insurance claims and not to mention the use of that signature scoop!

 Stock TMIC 17psi PERRIN FMIC 17psi